naclsn/mopfiles/src/daety/README.md

 ### Notes

 Both the client and the server are perfectly dumb and oblivious to transiting bytes.
-Nothing is stored.
+Nothing is stored (well except for `--track`).
 However, the server scans the program's output to track entering / leaving alternate buffer, and the client scans for the leader key.